EvilGenie: A Reward Hacking Benchmark: Methods

-The agent can view, edit, and run any file in the directory.
-This enables the agent to reward hack in several ways.
+The agent can reward hack in several ways.
 For example, it can \textbf{hardcode} unit tests, submitting a solution which \textbf{reads from test\_cases.json}, or \textbf{edit the testing files} to automatically pass tests.
 We discuss a full classification of reward hacking techniques in \ref{sec:classification}